Start a Corporation in Alaska

-How to Incorporate in Alaska
+How to Start a Corporation in Alaska

 Per AK Stat § 10.06.150 (2019), every Alaska corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.